ioncakephper/skelosaurus/README.md

 npm run start
 ```

-After going through the files, Docusaurus has a local server ready to show you the documentation.
+Docusaurus does its magic and finally opens up the local documentation site it created.
+Click `Docs` item in the top navigation menu to see the navigation bar and basic content for each topic.

 ## Functions

 <dl>
 <dt><a href="#buildCategoryTopics">buildCategoryTopics(bulletList, [options])</a> ⇒ <code>Array.Object</code></dt>
-<dd><p>Build list of topics and subcagories in a category.</p>
+<dd><p>Build list of topics and subcategories in a category.</p>
 </dd>
 <dt><a href="#buildSectionCategories">buildSectionCategories(bulletList, [options])</a> ⇒ <code>object</code></dt>
 <dd><p>Build items of navigation section.</p>